 Over the last years, glass demand has grown more quickly than GDP and is still growing.
-About 0.5 – 0.8 EJ of energy is used for glass production worldwide, and the energy used in the production of container and flat glass results in emission about 50-60 Mt CO2 per year.
 Improving energy efficiency is one of the most important steps toward achieving three goals of energy and environmental policy: security of supply, economic growth and environmental protection.
-While adopting GEA emission control technology, energy efficiency of the sector can be improved and governmental regulations of air pollution control be met.

 Clean air for the glass industry, GCP installation in Brazil, São Paulo State, in operation since 2013.

 Silica sand, cullets and other materials are the bases for any kind of glass production.
 Due to the melting process of the raw materials dirty flue gas is created and transfered from the furnace to the stack.
 Float glass furnaces, for car or building windows, have high production capacities of about 600 – 1.000 tons of glass per day (tpd) with continuous furnace conditions and high flue gas temperatures.